An Ibiza travel guide – palm-fringed coves, sugar-cube villages and Europe’s wildest nightlife

 Trade the sun lounger for the trail on active Ibiza holidays.
 Pink flamingos and herons wade in the salt flats and marshes of UNESCO-listed Ses Salines Nature Reserve, best explored on foot or by bicycle.
 Hikers seeking more of a challenge trudge through shady pine woods to 475m-high Sa Talaia peak for exhilarating views that reach to Spain on clear days.
 Cool breezes and clear waters invite pursuits like windsurfing, Jet-Skiing and scuba diving on south-coast beaches.
 Canter through Ibiza’s rugged interior on horseback in Can Mayans, or hop on a mountain bike saddle to pedal through the almond groves of Santa Inés.

 The island’s rich past is evoked in Ibiza Town’s fortified Dalt Vila, a jumble of cobbled streets presided over by a Gothic cathedral.
 Contemplate groundbreaking Ibizan works in the Contemporary Art Museum or Roman artefacts in the Archaeology Museum.
-Nearby are the eerie burial chambers of hilltop archaeological site Puig des Molins, the largest known Phoenician-Punic necropolis.
-Coloured lights illuminate the stalagmites and stalactites of the prehistoric C’an Marça Caves, a former smugglers’ hideaway.
+Nearby are the eerie burial chambers of hilltop archaeological site Puig des Molins, the largest known Phoenician-Punic necropolis. colored lights illuminate the stalagmites and stalactites of the prehistoric C’an Marça Caves, a former smugglers’ hideaway.
 Lose yourself in the narrow alleys of Moorish hamlet Balàfia, where whitewashed cubic houses dazzle in the sunlight.